 Stilton Cheese to garnish – optional

-Serve the Carrot Soup ladled into warmed bowls and garnished with some crumbled Stilton Cheese and thick slices of homemade bread.
+Finally serve the Carrot Soup ladled into warmed bowls and garnished with some crumbled Stilton Cheese (unless you are making the soup for vegans) and thick slices of homemade bread.

 This Carrot Soup warms you right through.
-Perfect for lunch after a long walk, admiring the changing colours of the season and kicking through the fallen leaves.
+Also it is perfect for lunch after a long walk, admiring the changing colours of the season and kicking through the fallen leaves.